denis-stepanov/advent/README.md

 ## Audio Inputs

 AdVent takes a system-wide default audio source as input.
-On modern Linux it is usually PulseAudio who takes care of sound services.
+On modern Linux it is usually PulseAudio who takes care of sound services (yeah...
+Fedora has switched to PipeWire, but its [PulseAudio emulation layer](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Migrate-PulseAudio) is good enough for our purpose).
 If the system-wide source is not a suitable one, it has to be configured externally to AdVent (e.g., via `pavucontrol`).
 You can quickly check the list of available sources with:

 ```
 $ pactl list sources short